OpenZWave/zwave4j/README.md

 ### Build

-Run `gradlew jar` in console.
+Run `gradlew build` in console.
 It will compile native JNI binaries and java classes, assemble `jar` archive and put it into `build/libs` directory.
-Platforms supported by your host will be built.
+Native binaries for platforms supported by your host will be built.
-To include native libraries for other platforms into compiled `jar`, put `native_libs` directory from other ZWave4J `jar`s in the project root directory.
+To include native binaries for other platforms into compiled `jar`, put `native_libs` directory from other ZWave4J `jar`s in the project root directory.

 ### After build